-Applications are open for the 2022 cohort of the CUIMC Anti-Racist Educator Institute (AREI) and its associated Community of Practice (ARECP).
+Applications are open for the 2023 cohort of the CUIMC Anti-Racist Educator Institute (AREI) and its associated Community of Practice (ARECP).
 This program is designed for CUIMC faculty interested in implementing curricular and pedagogical reforms in diversity, equity, and inclusion (DEI).
 The Institute is meant to augment existing initiatives.
 The goal of the ARECP is to convene a community of practice committed to facilitating anti-racist change in the education programs across all schools at CUIMC.
 ARECP participants engage in training, implement the pilot training in their departments, and bring back their experience to the group to share best practices and plan continuous quality improvement.
-The application deadline is May 16th at 5 pm.
-Decisions will be emailed by May 23rd.
+The application deadline is April 12th at 5pm.
+Decisions will be emailed the week of April 24th.

 - Must be a Columbia University Irving Medical Center faculty member

 - Must have responsibility for promoting anti-racist pedagogy in their department or interested in establishing new anti-racist pedagogy department initiatives.

 - Support from a department chair, division chief or dean is required.

 By the end of the Institute faculty participants will be able to:

 - Reflect on how their own cultural identity and biases may affect their teaching and learning.

 - Explore how systems of race, power, and privilege operate in academic and healthcare settings as well as educational settings.